 NIEHS is also committed to developing the next generation of environmental health scientists.
 The institute employs funding strategies aimed at introducing talented people at all educational levels to the fields of environmental health sciences and supports a variety of interdisciplinary training programs.

 The total amount of the extramural grants funds awarded in FY 2022 was $394.6M (excluding taps, and Superfund appropriations).
 The distribution of those funds is shown below.
 Information on NIH funding can be found at the NIH Office of Budget.

-The Fiscal Year 2013 NIEHS appropriation provides for an overall budget for grants of $416.6M not including funds for the NIH Climate Change and Health initiative of $40M.
+The Fiscal Year 2023 NIEHS appropriation provides for an overall budget for grants of $416.6M not including funds for the NIH Climate Change and Health initiative of $40M.

 Each year, following the appropriation of funds, an operating plan is developed that takes into account set-asides for specific initiatives and allocations for investigator-initiated applications.

 NIEHS allocates the majority of its research project grants funds to applications based on ranked percentile/priority score order.
 For FY2023, NIEHS has established a payline of 10% for investigator-initiated R01, R03, and R21 applications.
 In some cases, applications with scores outside this payline can be considered if, for instance, they are from Early-Stage Investigators, if they address a high priority area in the NIEHS Strategic Plan, or to continue a previously supported resource.

 For the most current information, you are encouraged to check with the appropriate Program Officer.